precisely/rapids/doc/architecture.md

 The system described so far explains how a long running flow can manage an interaction with a client.
 However, real world processes often involve coordinating interactions between multiple entities.
 I healthcare, a patient, their family members, healthcare providers and labs provide data necessary for guiding care of the patient.
 Interactions of the system with these other entities will often happen in parallel to an interaction with the patient.
 In addition, the patient may engage in several activities in the system, some of which may become blocked while waiting for other processes to complete (e.g., waiting for a lab result).

 We introduce operators for managing runs within a flow: `start!` (shorthand: `!`) and the `redirect!` (shorthand `>>`) and `block!` (shorthand: `<!`) operators.
 Replaces the current run with the redirected run, and allows responses generated by the redirected run to also be passed to the client.
 Blocking pauses the current run until another run completes.

+#### Caching Runs in the run context

+Multiple runs may interact during a request.
+Runs may block and redirect to each other potentially several times during the servicing of a single request, so returning constantly to persistent storage would result in poor performance.
+A method for ensuring consistency while maintaining performance is to retrieve them all from storage using optimistic locking, and keep an index of these runs in the runtime cache.
+Since requests are expected to complete relatively quickly and since runs coordinate with real world entities or processes related to individuals, frequency of access is expected to be on very long time scales, so contention for runs is not expected.

 ### Run States